neebulaa/Hengram/readme.md

 # Hengram - Your simple social media

-Hengram is a simple instagram clone where in the website a user can see other user's posts by following the user.
-User can also register a private account so other users that are not following could not see the posts.
+Hengram is a simple Instagram clone.
+In this website users can share posts, view others' posts, and follow fellow users.
+Additionally, users can create private accounts to restrict post visibility to only their followers.

 ## 💻 Tech Stacks